Q-Methodology/main/cognition/cognition.md

 On the **right** panel you will be able to test your experiment in demo mode.
 If you *don't* want to see this, you can click on disable preview.

 ### 9. Create your own experiment.

+  In order to create your own experiment and execute it, you need to tell cognition how the Q-methodology plugin works and provide the stimuli you have used with the constructor.

 a.
 You can leave the jsPsych library version as is: 6.3.1